Canonical reduction of stabilizers for Artin stacks with good moduli spaces: Corollaries of Theorem in the smooth case

-\begin{corollary}[Resolution of good quotient singularities] If $X$ is a stable good moduli space of a smooth stack, then there exists a projective birational morphism $p\colon X'\to X$ where $X'$ is a smooth algebraic space.
-The resolution is functorial with respect to smooth morphisms. \end{corollary}
+\begin{corollary}[Resolution of good quotient singularities] If $X$ is a stable good moduli space of a smooth stack $\ix$, then there exists a projective birational morphism $p\colon X'\to X$ where $X'$ is a smooth algebraic space.
+The resolution is functorial with respect to smooth morphisms and arbitrary base change but depends on $\ix$. \end{corollary}